lukasbriza/ETD_website/README.md

 -------------

 This project is my first website.
-Theme of the website is dance school, which I owned before I decided to change my carrer to web developer/ programmer.
+Theme of the website is dance school, which I owned before I decided to change my carrer to webdeveloper/ programmer.